sparkfun/RFM69HCW_Breakout/README.md

 [*RFM69HCW Breakout 433MHz (WRL-12823)*](https://www.sparkfun.com/products/12823)

 This is a breakout board for HopeRF's RFM69HCW wireless transceiver module.
 These modules operate in the [ISM band](http://en.wikipedia.org/wiki/ISM_band), which is reserved for short-range, low-power communications.
 Note that the 915MHz version is legal in [ITU region](http://en.wikipedia.org/wiki/ITU_region) 2 (Americas, Greenland, Pacific Islands), and the 433MHz version is legal in [ITU region](http://en.wikipedia.org/wiki/ITU_region) 1 (Europe, Africa, Middle East, Russia).
 Other regions have mixed allocations.
-Hobbyist use is not likely to be an issue, but if you're going to be deploying a lot of these, check your local regulations.
+Hobbyist use is not likely to be an issue, but if you're going to be deploying a lot of these check your local regulations.

 Documentation
 -------------------